Saturday, December 30, 2023

 Even when we moved to a house with a real yard, I used this technique.
 I'd buy dollar store fake flowers, and stick them in the ground over my rows of carrots, beans, peppers, ect. until the plants were strong and hardy enough to do without the shade.

-Above you can see a young green been being protected by some of these dollar store flowers.
+Above you can see a young green bean being protected by some of these dollar store flowers.

 Yes, you can also start seedlings inside and transfer them once they're stronger...but that doesn't work with all types of plants, and it's an extra step you can skip if you use fake flowers or something else to shade them.
 And the fake flowers are easy to use and look pretty in the meantime.